 Constipation was not a reported side effect of Lokelma in clinical trials.
 However, other drugs used to treat hyperkalemia in adults can cause constipation.

 Constipation can also cause hyperkalemia.
 Therefore, if you were already experiencing constipation, it’s possible that you may still have constipation when you first start taking Lokelma.
-However, this doesn’t make it a side effect of the drug.
+However, this doesn’t mean it’s a side effect of the drug.

 If you’re concerned about constipation before or during your Lokelma treatment, talk with your doctor or pharmacist.